 EASY#1 of 1 trails in Schramm Park State Recreational Area

-Schramm Park National Recreation Trail is a 2 mile out and back trail located near Gretna, Nebraska that features a river and is good for all skill levels.
-The trail is primarily used for hiking & mountain biking and is accessible year-round.
+Schramm Park National Recreation Trail is a 1.3 mile out and back trail located near Gretna, NE that features a river and is good for all skill levels.
+The trail is primarily used for hiking and mountain biking and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.